-The I'On Code was created by The I'On Company as a design guideline when I'On was first planned in the late 1990's.
+The l'On Code was created by The l'On Company as a design guideline when l'On was first planned in the late 1990's.
 Since that time the neighborhood has been largely developed and is a model of traditional architecture in keeping with lowcountry vernacular.